New York Lawyer for High Risk of Asbestos Exposure – Aircraft Mechanics

 Contact Hach & Rose, LLP Today

 A cancer diagnosis is not easy.
-For some, asbestos-related disease may be non-malignant.
-This means the growth caused by asbestos will not spread to other areas of the body.
-The legal team at Hach & Rose, LLP understands that you should spend your time recovering and not fighting with the responsible party and insurance companies.
-We want you to focus on recovering while we take care of proving liability and protecting your rights.
+For some, asbestos-related diseases may be non-malignant.
+This means the growth caused by asbestos will not spread to other body areas.
+The legal team at Hach & Rose, LLP understands you should spend time recovering and not fighting with the responsible party and insurance companies.
+We want you to focus on recovering while we care for proving liability and protecting your rights.

-If you or a loved one has developed asbestos-related disease due to someone else’s negligence, our legal team will aggressively fight to protect your rights.
+If you or a loved one has developed an asbestos-related disease due to someone else’s negligence, our legal team will aggressively fight to protect your rights.
 We are passionate about fighting for our clients against injustice and holding the responsible parties liable.
-Call us today at (212) 779-0057 for a free, no risk consultation.
+Call us today at (212) 779-0057 for a free, no-risk consultation.
 We are ready to be your advocate.